-Presenting attitudes relating to gender studies and socio-culture narratives, he brings this sometimes difficult subject to a wider and more receptive audience.
+Presenting attitudes relating to gender studies and socio-cultural narratives, he brings this sometimes difficult subject to a wider and more receptive audience.
 Clothing has become a form of self-expression that can be completely tailored to each unique individual.
 In the decade that Styles has been thrusted into the limelight, we’ve seen the evolution of his character, his personality and arguably his sexuality, before our very eyes.
 To see that transformation occur within such a public realm is a pleasure.
 To be allowed to witness this exploration of character is a privilege and is something that many simply refuse to do.
 Conversations surrounding gender in the twenty-first century are more welcomed now than ever before – but that doesn’t mean that Styles is able to completely avoid public ridicule.

 Arguably the major turning point in Harry’s fashion evolution, was the appearance at the 2015 American Music Awards.
 Prior to this, he was the poster-boy sex-symbol that could drive such a band to success and had formerly been dressed to suit.
 We’d only witnessed him as a rock and roll star, or the overly commercialised teenager who followed the guidance of his advisers.
 But at the American Music Awards, we caught a glimpse of this first and foundational shift.
 Dressed by Harry Lambert, the man now behind many of Styles’ signature and iconic looks, it showcased Harry’s new and futuristic era.
 His look was one that raised eyebrows – the floral cream Gucci suit broke the mould of contemporary awards-night style, and caused Harry to stand-out alongside his traditionally-dressed bandmates.